 Foster Care to Success (FC2S) has always known that young people need the support of caring adults in order to thrive.

 We have been mentoring students since 1981, first through the U.S. mail and then through a state-of-the-art web portal.
 Today, our Academic Success Program matches student participants with trained volunteer coaches like you – coaches who take an active interest in their lives and their education and can communicate with them via telephone, text messaging, Facebook, email and Skype.

 How does the Academic Success Program work?

 The Academic Success Program partners the dedication of trained, supported volunteer coaches with the resources of FC2S’s experienced staff to provide students with the encouragement and guidance they need to do well academically and personally.

-Coaches make a one-year commitment to support three to four students (depending on need of the organization) with at least weekly communication via telephone, text messaging, Facebook, email and Skype.
+Coaches make a one-year commitment to support one to four students (depending on need of the organization) with at least weekly communication via telephone, text messaging, Facebook, email and Skype.
 The Academic Success Program does not permit or support face-to-face mentoring.
 Most coaches start off with one or two students.
 Coaches generally dedicate from one to three hours a week to the Academic Success Program.